Why Does Coffee Make You Poop?

 Hormonal Fluctuations

+Coffee can affect the body's hormones when consumed.
 Consuming coffee increases gastrin levels, for instance.
 A significant function of Gastrin is to increase gastric motility and control the stomach's acid release.

-Milk Or Creamer
+Milk or Creamer

 Those lactose intolerant or sensitive may experience abdominal cramps, bloating, and diarrhoea when they add milk or creamer to their morning coffee.